mozilla-services/autopush-rs/docs/src/architecture.md

 Autopush consists of two types of server daemons:

-`autoconnect` (connection node)

-> Run a connection node.
-These handle large amounts of Firefox user agents
-> using the Websocket protocol.
+`autoconnect` (connection node) - _Run a connection node.
+These handle large amounts of Firefox user agents using the Websocket protocol._

-`autoendpoint` (endpoint node)

-> Run an endpoint node.
-These provide a `WebPush` HTTP API for
-> `Application Servers <AppServer>` to HTTP POST messages to endpoints.
+`autoendpoint` (endpoint node) - _Run an endpoint node.
+These provide a `WebPush` HTTP API for `Application Servers <AppServer>` to HTTP POST messages to endpoints._

 To have a running Push Service for Firefox, both of these server daemons must be running and communicating with the same Storage system and tables.